 Each year the Department of Health and Human Services publishes their Poverty Guidelines.
 As announced in 2021 the guidelines have risen for a household of 2 persons by $ 225 from last year.

-As of March 2020, for residents in the continental US the Financial Eligibility requirements
+For residents in the continental US the Financial Eligibility requirements

 Required Annual Income

-$21,550 if 2 Persons in Family or Household
+$21,775, if 2 Persons in Family or Household

-$27,150 if 3 Persons in Family or Household
+$27,450, if 3 Persons in Family or Household

-$32,750 if 4 Persons in Family or Household
+$33,125, if 4 Persons in Family or Household

-For each Additional person add $5,600
+For each Additional person add $5,675